Early detection of flooding: A milestone in regional flood prevention

 Table of Contents

-In the event of a disaster, the early detection of small-scale flooding promises a revolutionary time saving of 15 to 30 minutes for emergency services and those affected.
+The early warning system for small-scale regional flooding offers emergency services and those affected a revolutionary time saving of 15 to 30 minutes in the event of a disaster.
 These extra minutes are valuable for taking preventive measures and minimising damage.
-The system is specifically designed for small regional catchment areas of less than 10 km².
-It uses a network of IoT sensors and advanced AI algorithms to detect flooding at an early stage.
+The system has been developed specifically for small regional catchment areas of less than 10 km².
+It uses a network of Internet of Things (IoT) sensors and advanced artificial intelligence (AI) algorithms to detect flooding at an early stage.

 Market opportunities in Europe

-The market opportunity for early detection of small regional flooding is huge.
-With climate change and the associated increase in extreme weather events, the risk of flooding in Europe will continue to rise.
-According to a study by the Taylor Francis Group, the damage caused by floods could rise to €40 billion by 2050.
-This is where the early warning system for small regional flooding comes in, to protect people and buildings in advance and gain valuable time in the event of an emergency.
+The market opportunities for this innovation are enormous.
+Given climate change and the resulting increase in extreme weather events, the risk of flooding in Europe is set to rise.
+According to a study by the Taylor & Francis Group, flood damage could reach 40 billion euros by 2050.
+This is where the early warning system for small-scale, regional flooding comes in, providing preventive protection for people and buildings, as well as saving valuable time in an emergency.

 Partners involved